To learn more about using filters on the Stratifyd platform, watch the video below, or scroll down to read the article.

 Filters are a great way to dive deeper into your data and uncover insights.
 You can apply filters to an individual visualization, a tab or globally to an entire dashboard.
 Filters can be added interactively through visualizations or the apply filter click path.

-As you prepare for a meeting or want to compare multiple sets of filters, you can save a set of filters as a Story and reapply them quickly on your dashboard.
+As you prepare for a meeting or want to compare multiple sets of filters, you can save a set of filters as a "Story" and reapply them quickly later.

 With the Advanced Filter designer, you can create more powerful filters by combining multiple filters using AND, OR, and NOT connectors.
 After you add a filter, you can access the Advanced Filter designer via the Advanced option on the vertical ellipsis at the top right of the Filters panel.

 In the advanced Global Filter designer, you can drag and drop filters, select data fields and values, and drag and drop AND, OR, and NOT connectors.
 Drag connections from the NOT connector to a single child.
 Drag connections from AND and OR connectors to multiple fields as children.

 In this example, data must have both be in English, and a sentiment value between 0 and 2, and location must not be United Kingdom.

 Feel free to reach out anytime - we're here to help!